hantsy/spring-r2dbc-sample/docs/pg.md

 END $$;
 ```

-The scripts will try to create a custom type `post_status` and only its value is  only  allowed to set in one of `DRAFT`, `PENDING_MODERATION`,  `PUBLISHED`.
+The scripts will try to create a custom type `post_status` and only accept one of `DRAFT`, `PENDING_MODERATION`,  `PUBLISHED`.

-> The `ConnectionFactoryInitializer` read the scripts by termination of  ";" which caused exceptions when the application starts up.
-I put these scripts into the init.sql of  Postgres docker service defined in `docker-compose.yml`.
+> The `ConnectionFactoryInitializer` read the scripts line by line terminated by  ";" which caused exceptions when the application starts up.
+I move this scripts into the init.sql of  Postgres docker service defined in `docker-compose.yml`, it will be initialized when the docker is starting.

 Define a `post_status` enum data type in the table script.